muhammad-fiaz/logly.zig/docs/guide/introduction.md

+---
+title: What is Logly.zig?
+description: Logly.zig is a high-performance structured logging library for Zig with zero-copy architecture, async I/O, JSON output, file rotation, and enterprise features like redaction, metrics, and distributed tracing.
+head:
+  - - meta
+    - name: keywords
+      content: logly zig, zig logging library, structured logging, high performance logging, async logging, json logging, zig logger
+---

-# What is Logly.Zig?
+# What is Logly.zig?

-Logly.Zig is a high-performance, structured logging library for Zig, engineered to deliver the robust feature set of its Python and Rust counterparts while maximizing native Zig performance and safety guarantees.
+Logly.zig is a high-performance, structured logging library for Zig, engineered to deliver the robust feature set of its Python and Rust counterparts while maximizing native Zig performance and safety guarantees.

 ## Key Features